 Like most modern love stories, B and I met on a dating app.
 I was visiting Los Angeles and while meaningful connections aren’t often found swiping right, I was lucky.
 It was like fireworks – until COVID–19 sent me packing.
 Blissfully unaware, we spent our last day together laughing while unusually heavy clouds formed over the L.A. skyline.
 This is the kind of love story that leaves us feeling like the plane landed before we could watch the end of the movie.
 I wasn’t expecting to meet someone with whom I’d share such a strong connection; it’s a feeling I hadn’t experienced in years.
 We still chat every day, but with the borders closed indefinitely and us living in different countries, I have no idea whether we will see each other again.
 We tell ourselves we’ll pick it up where we left off, but will we just end up forgetting?
 I’m asking for a friend. — Stephanie Mercier Voyer (@smvoyer)

 I met Rebecca on a high school study abroad program on a kibbutz in northern Israel.
 I was from Toronto and she was from the Washington, D.C. area, and if it wasn’t for this year–long travel opportunity, we would never have crossed paths.
 We bonded over Noblesse cigarettes and cheap vodka, sharing sagas of mutual teenage rebellion and unrequited love.
 She opened my eyes to Russian literature and Daniel Day–Lewis and I introduced her to eyebrow–plucking and bikinis.
-We have remained long–distance BFFs for the past 26 years and our relationship has seen us through many bad decisions, but also brought us so much joy. — Claire Sibonney (@ClaireSibonney)
+We have remained long–distance BFFs and our relationship has seen us through many bad decisions, but also brought us so much joy. — Claire Sibonney (@ClaireSibonney)

 I went backpacking in Israel when I was 21.
 In Jerusalem, I stayed at a free hostel for Jewish girls and started attending various events, like, um, all–night (and all–female, of course) prayer sessions.
 I can’t remember exactly where I met David, a seriously cute, previously secular New Zealander who was considering entering a yeshiva.
 Within a couple of days we were widely considered a couple.
 We started getting invited to places together, like for Shabbat dinners at people’s homes.
 In a community known for mainly arranged marriages, being together for a couple of days was a leg–up on most of the other young couples about to be married.
 There was just one thing – he was torn between me and religion.
 In the end, I was dumped for God.
 I imagine he’s married with 10 children in Jerusalem now, but our first kiss remains in my top three (okay, five!) of best first kisses ever. — Leah Rumack (@leahrumack)

 My favourite way to travel is to visit someone, and I’ve been lucky to know people living in all sorts of fun cities.
-Four years ago, one of my best friends, Pascale, was living in London, so my husband and I stayed with her in her apartment on busy Brick Lane.
+In 2016, one of my best friends, Pascale, was living in London, so my husband and I stayed with her in her apartment on busy Brick Lane.
 She was dating a new guy, Sean, who was just as blonde and adorable as she is, with a Londoner’s accent to boot.
 We immediately grew smitten with him and have since shared many evenings full of pints, delicious meals and dance floors.
 I’ve rarely adored someone so immediately, and I’m incredibly happy that he’s now Pascale’s husband. — Caitlin Stall–Paquet (@caitlinstallp)